inBeat/inbeat-website/content/top-influencers/tiktok/travel/canada/montreal/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Montreal In 2023
+title: Top 10 Travel TikTok Influencers In Montreal In 2024
 description: >-
-  Find top travel TikTok influencers in Montreal in 2023.
+  Find top travel TikTok influencers in Montreal in 2024.
 Most popular hashtags: #fyp #montreal #travel #canada.
 platform: TikTok
-hits: 19
+hits: 17
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: Our search engine has 19 TikTok influencers like this in Montreal, Canada for you to work with.
+text_bottom: Our search engine has 17 TikTok influencers like this in Montreal, Canada for you to contact.
 profiles:
   - username: "benjyfilms"
     fullname: >-